Industry-Leading Software

 Quick Calculations & Permit Ready Reports

-With a library of built-in use cases and a robust report generation engine, StruCalc gets you the answers you need quickly and gives permit reviewers the detail they’re looking for.
+With a customizable report generation tool and easy-to-use calculation modules, StruCalc gets you the answers you need quickly and gives permit reviewers the detail they’re looking for.

 | Top-tier differences: |